Us.

 CORE VALUES

-Native Daily Network, at its core, is an activist organization laser-focused on championing Indigenous voices, fostering educational growth, and shielding Uŋčí Maká (Grandmother Earth).
+Native Daily Network, at its core, is laser-focused on championing Indigenous voices, fostering educational growth, and shielding Uŋčí Maká (Grandmother Earth).
 We stand in support of grassroots, Indigenous-led endeavors through three pivotal principles: Climate Commitment, Safeguarding Indigenous Sovereignty, and Embodying the Spirit of Service.

 Our Climate Commitment